-Focuses on the process of expository writing and the stages of analyzing a problem.
+Students will engage in the process of expository writing and the stages of analyzing a problem.
 Students are given the rationale for writing from an objective point of view.
-Includes preparation and presentation of a fully documented research paper (Turabian).
+The course will include preparation and presentation of a fully documented research paper in Turabian format.